 10) Cut out a giant circle template and create a giant Twister board on the grass by spraying non-toxic paint in red, green, yellow and blue.
 Don’t worry, the circles will disappear after the grass has been mowed a few times.

 11) Water Balloon Pinatas – so simple, so much fun.
-Plus, they will help to keep everyone feeling cool.
+Plus, they will help to keep everyone feeling cool in the warm weather.

 12) After so much excitement, it’s a good idea to wind things down with a film before its time to sleep.
 Set up an outdoor cinema with a white sheet or a projector screen and set out cushions and pillows.
 Popcorn is optional but highly recommended.